magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 definition which, as already said more times, uses the same `hiccup` syntax.
 Let's see it at work.

-First we need to require the `cljsjs.marked` namespace defined in the `cljsjs/marked` JS library packaged for CLJS that we added to the `:dependencies` section of the `build.boot` for the `modern-cljs` project at the beginning of the tutorial.
+First, we need to require the `cljsjs.marked` namespace defined in the `cljsjs/marked` JS library that we added to the `:dependencies` section of the `build.boot` at the beginning of the tutorial.

 ```clj
 cljs.user> (require '[cljsjs.marked])